 Wholeness & Healing

-The ministry of wholeness and healing in the diocese of Salisbury: wholeness and healing group, guidelines for good practice, forthcoming events, aims, mission statement, vision, links
+The ministry of wholeness and healing in the diocese of Salisbury: basic information, guidelines for good practice and forthcoming events

 "The Healing Ministry is Jesus’ ministry entrusted to us, always to be exercised with reverence, love and compassion.
 The guiding principle is to recognise the presence of God in those receiving this ministry and honour his presence in them”

 Bishop’s Advisor for Wholeness and Healing

 01305 264360, firstname.lastname@example.org

 Vision: To see this ministry as part of the normal life of every parish and benefice in the Diocese.

 Mission Statement: To promote through training and example, the development of good practice in the Christian Wholeness and Healing Ministry within the Diocese.